Choco languages: Family division

-Anserma, Arma, and Sinúfana are extinct.
+At least Anserma, Arma, and Caramanta are extinct.

 The Emberá group consists of two languages mainly in Colombia with over 60,000 speakers that lie within a fairly mutually intelligible dialect continuum.
 Ethnologue divides this into six languages.
 Kaufman (1994) considers the term Cholo to be vague and condescending.
 Noanamá has some 6,000 speakers on the Panama-Colombia border.